Journey to the Center of the Earth, Part 3 | Blind and Backward Down the Center of the Narrow Road

 “Now faith is the assurance of things hoped for, the conviction of things not seen.”
 Hebrews 11:1

 I think of many friends, brothers, and sisters currently living in some of the most violently dangerous places for Christians to live (Nigeria, Sudan, Congo, Iran, Iraq, Syria, Afghanistan, just to name a few) and view them as worthy candidates for this list.
-Many of these contemporary heroes in the faith are suffering severe persecution and martyrdom by the thousands as we speak.
-They are teaching those of us who are waiting in the staging line behind them how to lean into the hand of the Helper in trust and obedience, for the joy set before them and the eternal reward prepared and waiting for them.
+Many of them are suffering severe persecution and martyrdom by the thousands as we speak.
+These modern-day heroes-in-the-faith are teaching those of us waiting in the staging line behind them how to lean into the hand of the Helper in trust and obedience, for the joy set before them and the eternal reward prepared and waiting for them.

-The question is not whether responsible protective measures play a legitimate role in our lives of faith.
+The question is not whether responsible, protective measures play a legitimate role in our lives of faith.
 Of course they do!
 The question is whether we are neglecting, even abandoning, the commands of our King—relying on someone, or something, other than him to lead us through our time of spiritual “wilderness preparation” toward home.

 "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, 'Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?'
 And then will I declare to them, 'I never knew you; depart from me, you workers of lawlessness.'

 "Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock...”
-Mat 7:21-25

 To be continued...